pingfu/pingfu.github.io/_posts/2012-07-12-asp-dotnet-expressions-overview.markdown

 tags: asp.net
 ---

 ASPX in-page expressions are, if you don't know what to call them, nearly impossible to search.
-So on the off chance that this helps somebody, here are some search-friendly terms that might one day get crawled;
+So on the off chance that this helps somebody, here are some search-friendly terms that might one day get crawled; (less than percent hash), (less than percent equals), (in-page expressions), (data binding), (data bound), (bee strings), (asp.net server tags), (code render blocks)

-* less than percent hash
-* less than percent equals
-* in-page expressions
-* data binding
-* data bound
-* bee strings
-* asp.net server tags
-* code render blocks

 * `<% %>` is for inline code (especially logic flow)
 * `<%$ %>` is for evaluating expressions (like resource variables)